Dedicated K8s Service Accounts

 kubectl apply -f akl_gw_token_reviewer.yaml

-Bearer Token Extraction for K8s Server Version 1.23 or Older
+Bearer Token Extraction for K8s Server v1.23 or lower

 - Extract the